 In addition to quantum information transfer, remote determination of a single weak value in itself is useful in that all of the characteristics of the weak value and the weak measurement are now available to be explored remotely.
-These include parameter estimation via weak value amplification~\cite{coto2017power}, resolution of quantum paradoxes etc.~[see \textit{Dressel et.~al.}~\cite{dressel2014colloquium} for an instructive review].
-During the development of the protocol, we introduced an entity called the weak-partial-value, where the interaction and post-selection is performed only on a part of a non-product state.
+These include parameter estimation via weak value amplification~\cite{coto2017power}, resolution of quantum paradoxes etc.~[see Ref.~\cite{dressel2014colloquium} for an instructive review].
+During development of the protocol, we introduced an entity called the weak-partial-value, where the interaction and post-selection is performed only on a part of a non-product state.
 It can be generalized to an entire class wherein Hilbert space selective weak interaction(s) and post-selection(s) are performed.
 Such quantities might indeed arise when the protocol is extended to enable communication between more than two parties.
-It is therefore worthwhile investigating the properties, their implications, and the operational significance of the weak-partial-value.
-The protocol could be extended to enable information transfer of mixed states if one is able to remotely determine the joint weak values and use these to express the joint weak averages which constitute all elements of the density matrix~\cite{lundeen2012procedure}.
-Although it is difficult to achieve this for a general pointer state, it could be possible with the non-product tripartite version of specific pointers like the separable(on one part) Gaussian~\cite{PhysRevLett.92.130402} or the LG-mode pointer states~\cite{PhysRevLett.109.040401} with non-zero OAM.
+It is therefore worthwhile investigating the properties, their implications, and operational significance of the weak-partial-value.
+The protocol could be extended to enable information transfer of mixed states if one is able to remotely determine the joint weak values and use these to express the joint weak averages which constitute all elements of the density matrix~\cite{lundeen2012procedure}, and it could be implemented using certain experimental methods~\cite{mirhosseini2014compressive,PhysRevLett.127.040402} to achieve remote determination of high-dimensional states.
+Although it is difficult to achieve the former with a general pointer state, it could be possible with the non-product tripartite version of specific pointers like separable (on one part) Gaussian~\cite{PhysRevLett.92.130402} or the LG-mode pointer states~\cite{PhysRevLett.109.040401} with non-zero OAM.

-\textbf{Acknowledgements:} We are grateful to Dipankar Home, T.~S.~Mahesh, Arun Kumar Pati, Anil Shaji, Ujjwal Sen, Giuseppe Vallone, Lev Vaidman and Raul Coto for useful feedback.
-Special thanks to Manish Gupta for discussions on noise in optical fibers and to an anonymous referee for insightful comments.
-V.~R.~P. acknowledges support from the DST, Govt.~of India through the INSPIRE scheme and the hospitality of Bose Institute.
-S.~K. acknowledges the support of a fellowship from Bose Institute.
-Research at HRI is supported by the DAE, Govt.~of India.

-\textit{Note added.---} After completion of this manuscript, we were made aware of a slightly related work by \textit{Pati and Singh}~\cite{pati2013weak}.
-There, the post-selection is performed by Bob, dimensions of the system state and the resource state are interdependent, and the method depends on the entanglement of the resource state.
+\textit{Note added.---} After completion of this manuscript, a slightly related work by Ref.~\cite{pati2013weak} came to notice.
+There, the post-selection is performed by Bob, dimensions of system and resource state are interdependent, and the method depends on entanglement of the resource state.